 I would suggest before leaving, to stop by the Memorial Ice Cream shop for a taste of history with Thomas Jefferson ice cream.
 It is a bit pricy, over $7, but you get two huge scoops.
 It was delicious!

 In the summer, from late May to September 30, enjoy the Evening Lighting Show.
-It is super impressive.
+It’s incredibly impressive.
 The evening program begins at 9:00 pm.
 Programming comprises a 10-minute ranger talk, with a recognition ceremony for veterans and active duty military.
 The playing of the national anthem, and honoring of our nation’s veterans, includes a flag folding and lighting the sculpture with a white light.
-Every year for Independence Day, the memorial puts on a spectacular fireworks display.
+Every year on Independence Day, the memorial puts on a spectacular fireworks display.

 For a fantastic side view of George Washington, stop at the profile turnout on Highway 244.
-A two-minute drive just west outside the park.
+A two-minute drive just west of the park.
 It is a one-of-a-kind view.

-Mount Rushmore is one of those truly iconic American sites.
+Mount Rushmore is an iconic American landmark.
 It should be on your bucket list if it isn’t already!
 An absolutely stunning sight.
 Still, I can smell the pine scent as if I were walking through the forest.
 You can never forget the experience of seeing the monument in person.
 It gives you a strong sense of patriotism.
 A great way to spend a part of your day in the Black Hills of South Dakota.
 Easily combine a day at Rushmore with side trips to Crazy Horse Memorial, Custer State Park, Jewel or Wind Cave.

 Have you been to Mount Rushmore?
 What did you think of it?
 Share your thoughts in the comments below.